P403n1x87/thehubofheliopolis/_posts/2017-07-31-intro-to-iot.markdown

         return templ('index', state = "on" if led.state else "off")
 {% endhighlight %}

 In fact, this module looks more like a view rather than a controller, as the actual code for controlling the LED is buried in the `led` module that we have analysed previously.
 The `util.py` module contains some helper functions to conveniently deal with HTML templates and query strings.
-We refrain from showing the code in this post, but you can find it in the dedicated GitHub repository.
-TODO: Add link to repository!!
+We refrain from showing the code in this post, but you can find it in the [dedicated GitHub repository](https://github.com/P403n1x87/led_app).

 The HTML template contained in the `index.html` file is very simple and looks like this.